Cooking with Coconut Oil

-1. The refined oil has no taste or aroma (tasteless, odourless) making it an excellent cooking oil as you can dictate the flavours of your food without interference and it has a high smoke point of 232 degrees Celsius.
+- The refined coconut oil has no taste or aroma (tasteless, odourless) making it an excellent cooking oil as you can dictate the flavours of your food without interference and it has a high smoke point of 232° celsius.
 The refined oil provides a crispness to your fried or roasted food, and a creaminess when added to smoothies, porridge or baking.
 Because our refined oil has the coconut flavour evaporated off, it will appeal to everyone.

 Coconut oil is very stable

-Because Blue Coconut cooking oil has a very high smoke point of 232 ° celsius, it is fantastic for high heat sautéing, roasting or frying.
+Because Blue Coconut cooking oil has a very high smoke point of 232° celsius, it is fantastic for high heat sautéing, roasting or frying.
 The stability of coconut oil means it will not go ‘off’, or rancid, as fast as other oils and it will prolong the freshness of your baking compared to other vegetable oils.
-With Blue Coconut cooking oil you are guaranteed a fresh, non-hydrogenated oil that will last in the pantry or kitchen without becoming rancid, or oxidised, for about 2 years!

 Blue Coconut Oil is vegan and ethically produced.
 During its production, there is no association with machinery used for gluten, or dairy products.The incidence of coconut allergy is believed to be extremely rare.
 It is not classified botanically as a nut, but rather a drupe.